 Address: 2632 Vespra Valley Rd, Minesing

-The annual winter tradition stretches over 8 kilometers in Niagara, and will run through to the end of January.
+The annual winter tradition stretches over 8 km in Niagara, and will run through to the end of January.
 The Ontario Power Generation Winter Festival of Lights began back in 1983 and is Canada’s largest illumination festival and the premiere illumination festival in North America, attracting over 1 million visitors and hundreds of motor coaches annually.

 Address: Niagara Falls, and Niagara Parks Queen Victoria Park

-You can definitely get into the holiday spirit at the Toronto Christmas Market!
+You can definitely get into the holiday spirit at the Toronto Christmas Market.
 The Market will feature entertainment, beer gardens, vendors, and a whole lot of Christmas cheer.
 Get cozied up, and head down to the Distillery District to experience its magic.
 This holiday tradition will also feature one of the city’s largest real Christmas trees this year, which will be over 50 feet high and have over 18,000 ornaments and lights.

-Address: The Distillery District
+Address: The Distillery District, Toronto